- What Is It?

 At this point, often there is no further cure or treatment to control the progression of the disease.
 Furthermore, aggressive treatment may only offer little benefit while posing significant risk and jeopardizing the patient's quality of life.

-In such late stages of diseases, hospice can offer help for patients and families.
-The use of the term "nothing left to do," is generally to be avoided by health care professionals.
-There may be nothing with curative potential to do, but there is always something to do that helps with symptoms or improves quality of life.
-There are many aspects of a patient's well-being that can be addressed.
-Hospice can play a key role in managing physical symptoms of a disease (palliative care) and supporting patients and families emotionally and spiritually.
+In such late stages of diseases, hospice can offer help to patients and families.
+The use of the term "nothing left to do," is generally to be avoided by healthcare professionals.
+There may be nothing with curative potential to do, but there is always something to do that helps with symptoms or improves the quality of life.
+Many aspects of a patient's well-being can be addressed.
+Hospice can play a key role in managing the physical symptoms of a disease (palliative care) and supporting patients and families emotionally and spiritually.